Kacper12445/RickAndMortyApp/README.md

 # RickAndMortyApp
 Application is a project done by two people.
 I have done Front End, that is why I have published only this part of project.
 Application needs BackEnd to work.

-Web application which allows us to follow Rick&Morty tv series characters.
+Web application which allows us to follow Rick&Morty tv series characters and check data about them.
 We are able to search every hero by :
 - localization
 - episode